 Skating is one of the most popular sports in the Canada today.
 In Canada more than six million people lace up skates every year, and there are many winter celebrations that feature skating.
 Through the inclusive programming we offer, we encourage people to become involved and stay involved for life.

 Learn to Sake with CanSkate is our entry-level program where basic skating skills are taught to children, youths and adults.
 After mastering the basics there are many options available.
 Check out Programs and Registration to find a program to suit you.

 Skate Saskatoon Club History

-The establishment of the Skate Saskatoon Club dates back to 1959.
-Local Skating enthusiasts took steps to form the club.
+The establishment of the Club dates back to 1928.
+Local skating enthusiasts took steps to form the club.

 Today, Skate Saskatoon is the largest skating club in Saskatchewan and one of the larger in Canada with a membership exceeding 1000.
-The SFSC is committed to serving all of its members to be the best of their ability.
+Skate Saskatoon is committed to serving all of its members to be the best of their ability.
 To this end, we credit our success to our past and present coaches, volunteers, board members and skaters.